linaawad1/lina-fastpages/_posts/2022-11-07-Nightatthemuesem.md

 ![]({{site.baseurl}}/images/reaction.png)

-We thought these donut animations were so interesting and we spent a good amount of time in awe.
+- We thought these donut animations were so interesting and we spent a good amount of time in awe.
 SO COOL!
+- We also spent a lot of time looking for the donut with the surfboard because we thought it was super pretty

 ### Stop 3: Studio Art